-Type of consent Timing of invoice a resource consent for subdivision at the time of application for a certificate under section 224(c) of the Resource Management Act 1991 an invoice will be issued for each stage of the development for which a separate certificate under section 224(c) of the Resource Management Act 1991 is applied for, even where separate stages are part of the same consent a resource consent for land use for: at the time of a request for an invoice, or immediately upon unauthorised commencement of the land use consent, or six a. any non-residential development for which a subdivision consent or building consent will not be necessary for the development to proceed; or (6) months after the time of granting the resource (land use) consent any residential development for which a subdivision consent or building consent will not be necessary for the development to proceed; or any development for which an invoice cannot be issued on building consent or subdivision consent a building consent for residential use Six (6) months after the time of granting the building consent a building consent for non-residential use at the time a request is made for a code compliance certificate or a certificate of public use, or 24 months after granting, whichever is the earlier a certificate of acceptance at the time of granting of the certificate of acceptance authorisation for service connection at the time of approval for connection
+Type of consent Issue of invoice / payment timing a resource consent for subdivision at the time of application for a certificate under section 224(c) of the Resource Management Act 1991 an invoice will be issued for each stage of the development for which a separate certificate under section 224(c) of the Resource Management Act 1991 is applied for, even where separate stages are part of the same consent a resource consent for land use for: at the time of a request for an invoice, or immediately upon unauthorised commencement of the land use consent, or six any non-residential development for which a subdivision consent or building consent will not be necessary for the development to proceed; or (6) months after the time of granting the resource (land use) consent any residential development for which a subdivision consent or building consent will not be necessary for the development to proceed; or c. any development for which an invoice cannot be issued on building consent or subdivision consent a building consent for residential use Six (6) months after the time of granting the building consent a building consent for non-residential use at the time a request is made for a code compliance certificate or a certificate of public use, or 24 months after granting, whichever is the earlier a certificate of acceptance at the time of granting of the certificate of acceptance authorisation for service connection at the time of approval for connection

-- Any single building consent for residential use which contains five (5) or more attached dwelling units, will be treated as nonresidential use for issue of invoice / payment timing.
-For avoidance of doubt, this does not apply for developments that contain individual building consents of less than five dwellings on the single consent. - A request for invoice on a resource consent (not included above) must be made prior to commencement - Payment may be made on any granted consent, however the earlier payment timing of any granted consents applies - Where a customer requests an invoice before the timeframe stated in Table 9, the invoice is immediately payable - Any payment arrangements will be dealt with by the Council's Accounting Services Team - The invoice to be 'overdue' is 10 working days after the invoice is issued
+- Any single building consent for residential use which contains five (5) or more dwelling units, will be treated as non-residential use for issue of invoice / payment timing.
+For avoidance of doubt, this does not apply for developments that contain individual building consents of less than five dwellings on the single consent. - A request for invoice on a resource consent (not included above) must be done prior to commencement - Payment may be made on any granted consent, however the earlier payment timing of any granted consents applies - Where a customer requests an invoice before the timeframe stated in Table 9, the invoice is immediately payable - Any payment arrangements will be dealt with by the Council's Financial Transactions Team